 CLEAR PLASTIC STORAGE CONTAINERS

 Clear plastic storage containers are awesome!
 Because of the transparency, you can see exactly what sewing tools you have stored in them.
-Many containers like this have latching lids and are stackable.
-You can find these at any home or craft store.
+Many containers have latching lids and are stackable.

 P.S-Because my containers are clear, I took little sheets of paper and actually made a list of what I have inside of the container, and placed the list on the inside of the container list side showing to the outside.
-This works especially when there are numerous smaller sewing tools or other sewing accessories.
+This is a great idea for when there are numerous smaller sewing tools or other sewing accessories.

-A FEW MORE GENERAL SEWING SAFETY RULES WHEN USING YOUR HAND TOOLS
+A FEW MORE GENERAL SEWING SAFETY TIPS WHEN USING YOUR HAND TOOLS

 Multi-tasking does not work well with sharp tools-Focus on your task at hand.